 4. Yellowtail flounder are managed under the New England Fishery Management Council's Northeast Multispecies Fishery Management Plan, along with fourteen other groundfish species.
 They are managed through fishing effort limitations which include gear restrictions, time/area closures, minimum size limits, a moratorium on permits, and days-at-sea.
 The fishery for yellowtail flounder off southern New England developed in the 1930s, and the stock collapsed in the early 1990s.
 Spawning biomass has remained low since then.
 Discards constitute about twenty percent of the catch.
-At present, the stock is considered overfished, and overfishing is presently occurring.
-The biomass of the southern New England/Mid-Atlantic stock of yellowtail flounder is estimated to be at 13% of targeted levels, or about 3,500 metric tons in 2007 (NMFS 2010b).
+At present, the stock is considered overfished, and overfishing is presently occurring (NMFS 2010b).